googlearchive/core-overlay/README.md

 WIP!

-core-overlay
+iron-overlay
 ============

-See the [component page](http://polymer-project.org/docs/elements/core-elements.html#core-overlay) for more information.
+See the [component page](http://polymer-project.org/docs/elements/core-elements.html#iron-overlay) for more information.